PTB-MR/mrpro/docs/source/contributor_guide.rst

 Naming convention
 =================
-We try to follow the [pep8](https://peps.python.org/pep-0008/) naming convention (e.g., all lowercase variable names, CapWords class names).
+We try to follow the `PEP 8 <https://peps.python.org/pep-0008/>`_ naming convention (e.g., all lowercase variable names, CapWords class names).
 We deviate for the names of source code file names containing a single class.
 These are named as the class.